This function takes a mosaic raster to create a shapefile containing polygons

 Downsampling factor to reduce the number of pixels (default: NULL).
 In this case, if the number of pixels in the image (width x height) is greater than

-a downsampling factor will be automatically chosen so that the number of plotted pixels approximates themax_pixels
+max_pixelsa downsampling factor will be automatically chosen so that the number of plotted pixels approximates themax_pixels.- quantiles

 the upper and lower quantiles used for color stretching.